 Live music performances & workshops

-3. Use your brains
+3. Get your brains in gear

 Virtual escape room

 Escape rooms are a popular choice with groups who love a challenge—but as is the case for so many businesses, the pandemic has forced them to close their doors for the foreseeable.
 The good news is, many of them have moved online instead!
-So you can still get those cogs whirring before you crack open the mulled wine.
+So you can still get those cogs whirring before you crack open the wine.

 For those who’ve never done an escape room before—the general premise is that you and your teammates are locked inside a room, and have a set amount of time (often one hour) to complete a mission and “escape” the room.
 To do so, you’ll have to find hidden clues, solve puzzles and work as a team.